Courses agronomy meteorology

 IMPORTANT

 Exam favourite: Cold cloud seeding = Dry ice or Silver iodide (ice nucleation).
 Warm cloud seeding = NaCl, MgCl₂, CaCl₂, Urea, Ammonium nitrate (hygroscopic coalescence).
-This distinction is frequently tested in AFO, NABARD, and ICAR exams.
+This distinction is frequently tested in IBPS AFO, NABARD Grade A, and FCI exams.

 Agricultural significance: Cloud seeding has been used in India during drought years to supplement monsoon rainfall.
 States like Maharashtra, Karnataka, and Tamil Nadu have conducted cloud seeding operations to save kharif crops from drought stress.